BurneyFM/babycam/README.md

 * camera is only active during streaming
 * disconnection warning
 * auto-reconnect after connection loss
+* STL files for 3D printing of a case

 ### TODO
 * login using passphrase